- Share this article on Facebook

 SAG is not going to do that on “Death” and “Rules,” which are both AFTRA shows, but the two sister unions have the same contracts with the producers.

-"Our policy -- which drives our ongoing discussions with employers -- is that AFTRA members fully expect employers to abide by the terms and conditions of the collective bargaining agreements," a rep for AFTRA said.
-"We're continuing conversations with AFTRA members on the affected shows to make sure that their interests and rights are fully protected."
+“Our policy — which drives our ongoing discussions with employers — is that AFTRA members fully expect employers to abide by the terms and conditions of the collective bargaining agreements,” a rep for AFTRA said.

 The SAG-AFTRA film and TV contract expires June 30.